vitejs/vite/docs/guide/ssr.md

 ## SSR Format

-By default, Vite generated SSR bundle is ESM.
+By default, Vite generates the SSR bundle in ESM.
 There is experimental support for configuring `ssr.format`, but it isn't recommended.
 Future efforts around SSR development will be based on ESM, and commonjs remain available for backward compatibility.
 If using ESM for SSR isn't possible in your project, you can set `legacy.buildSsrCjsExternalHeuristics: true` to generate a CJS bundle using the same [externalization heuristics of Vite v2](https://v2.vitejs.dev/guide/ssr.html#ssr-externals).